 Denmark is the smallest and southernmost country in Scandinavia.
 The capital city of Copenhagen is home to some 1.8 million people.
 Founded almost 850 years ago, Copenhagen offers artistic, cultural, and architectural treasures from many different periods.
 Historic sites spanning the centuries are just a short walk or bike ride away from bustling shopping centers or modern cultural attractions.

-The Danish Institute for Study Abroad (DIS) is a study abroad program located in the heart of Copenhagen.
+DIS Study Abroad in Scandinavia (DIS) is a study abroad institution with locations in Copenhagen and Stockholm.
+DIS Copenhagen is located in the heart of the Danish capital.
 DIS places a strong emphasis on academic rigor, cultural immersion, and turning Denmark and Europe into your classroom through field studies and study tours.
-Students may take a variety of courses including courses in communications, history, international business, political science, and psychology.
+Students may take a variety of courses including courses in biology, communications, history, international business, political science, and psychology.
 All courses are taught in English.

 Most DIS courses include course-integrated field studies that connect the classroom to organizations, institutions, sites, and/or persons that are relevant to the course topic.
 DIS makes use of the rich resources of Copenhagen for field visits to companies, galleries, parliament, TV stations, urban development projects, museums, and more.
 Field studies are typically a half-day excursion, tied to one or more class assignments.

 DIS includes study tours for all students as part of the academic experience.
 There are two types of study tours: the obligatory program-integrated study tours and the optional, but credit-bearing, study tours.
 Study tours allow you to approach your area of study in a hands-on and experiential manner, combining theory with real-life experience and cultural perspective.
 They also give you the chance to see Europe in a meaningful way and to visit people and places to which you would never otherwise have access.